 After a bill is introduced, it is referred to the appropriate committee for review.
 It is important to understand which committee or committees will have jurisdiction over your bill, so that you can get champions in those committees to work with you and sponsor the legislation that you support.
 In the Senate, there are 17 committees, with 70 subcommittees.
 The House has 23 committees and 104 subcommittees.
 Each committee oversees a specific policy area and subcommittees handle more specialized policy areas.
 For example, the House Committee on Appropriations is responsible for appropriating funding for most of the functions of the federal government.
 It has various subcommittees that have more specific responsibilities.
 The Financial Services and General Government (FSGG) Subcommittee is one such example.
 It has jurisdiction over many areas, such as the Department of the Treasury, the Judiciary and the Executive Office of the President (which includes agencies such as the Office of National Drug Control Policy and the Office of Management and Budget).
-Other subcommittees, such as the Department of Health and Human Services (including the Substance Abuse and Mental Health Services Administration, the National Institutes of Health and the Centers for Disease Control and Prevention).
+Other subcommittees, such as Labor, Health and Human Services, Education and Related Agencies have jurisdiction over areas such as the Department of Health and Human Services (including the Substance Abuse and Mental Health Services Administration, the National Institutes of Health and the Centers for Disease Control and Prevention).